 RM: And this week I’m talking to you directly.
-The podcast audience, which I like to call “The 99th Percentile”- and not the radio people, because I took a week off the radio show just to do some other work and catch up on some things.
-But this is actually piece that I really want to present to you because it’s an older piece I did about a year and a half ago for a tech show pilot that never got picked up.
+The podcast audience, which I like to call “The 99th Percentile”- and not the radio people because I took a week off the radio show just to do some other work and catch up on some things.
+But this is actually a piece that I really want to present to you because it’s an older piece I did about a year and a half ago for a tech show pilot that never got picked up.
 So the pilot its self only got heard by about fifteen to twenty people.
 But I really love this piece!
-I put a lot of effort into it and I liked it and a lot of my job in general is to pilot shows and to work on new things and sound design new programs.
+I put a lot of effort into it and I liked it and a lot of my job, in general, is to pilot shows and to work on new things and sound design new programs.
 But the consequence of that is sometimes you make radio that isn’t on the radio, which is weird.
 And so this is one of those pieces.
-What makes it so appropriate is this actually represents a design problem, and the problem, if you see it as a problem, or a design challenge, is “how do we get humans on Mars?”
-There’s certainly technological solutions to this problem.
-There’s solutions that involve a lot of will power and money maybe, but there’s also some out of the box thinking that might come into play.
+What makes it so appropriate is this actually represents a design problem, and the problem, if you see it as a problem or a design challenge, is “how do we get humans on Mars?”
+There are certainly technological solutions to this problem.
+There are solutions that involve a lot of will power and money maybe, but there’s also some out of the box thinking that might come into play.
 Some of the information in the piece is a little old- so it’s about a year and a half old, there used to be a Constellation Project, which was the Moon to Mars program that got scrapped by Obama when the world ran out of money.
 And I think that’s about it, but most of it is still pretty relevant and I think it’s actually quite enjoyable to listen to.
 So I hope you enjoy it too.
 So this is the 99% Invisible this week, it’s called ‘One Way Ticket to Mars.’

 [“10, 9, ignition sequence start”]